 All alternatives assume the vehicle capacity and transit projects identified in Table 3.6-8 would be completed by 2044.
 For traffic operations, it is assumed all traffic signal timing and cycle lengths would be adjusted in the future as vehicle demand and travel patterns change.
-Alternatives 2 and 3 would require transportation improvements to mitigate significant impacts to LOS at 13 intersections.
+Alternatives 2, 3, and 4 would require transportation improvements to mitigate significant impacts to LOS at 13 intersections.
 Proposed mitigation consists of signal improvements, lane configuration updates, new signals, and roundabouts.
 The minimum mitigation to eliminate an impact is reported and may be different for each alternative based on the forecast traffic volumes at each intersection for each alternative.
-See Table 3.6-12 for a summary of the mitigation measures identified for impacted intersections by alternative.
+See Table 3.6-14 for a summary of the mitigation measures identified for impacted intersections for Alternatives 2 and 3.
+Alternative 4 mitigations would be similar.
 Further study will be needed to confirm mitigation as part of preliminary engineering, including right-of-way, environmental, and cost considerations.
 Some mitigation may not be feasible upon further study, at which point other improvements will need to be identified.